Nethercutt Collection: Locomotive

-The Collection acquired Canadian Pacific Railway's famous Royal Hudson steam locomotive No. 2839 which was built in 1937, it is displayed with a fully restored 1912 Pullman private sleeping car outside of the museum complex.
+The Collection acquired Canadian Pacific Railway's famous Royal Hudson steam locomotive Canadian Pacific No. 2839 which was built in 1937, it is displayed with a fully restored 1912 Pullman private sleeping car outside of the museum complex.
 No. 2839 steam locomotive is one of four that survive today.

 Car restoration

 The Nethercutt's 30,000 square-foot auto restoration and detailing complex is credited with being one of the finest in the world, with nearly all of the vehicles on display being in pristine condition and fully drivable.
 Many of the vehicles undergo several re-restorations to stay competitive for Concours d'Elegances and car shows.